AleksandrHovhannisyan/aleksandrhovhannisyan.com/_notes/2020-08-01-jekyll-table-of-contents.md

 {:toc}
 ```

+In order for this to work, you'll need to use Kramdown as your Markdown parser in Jekyll.
+Fortunately, [it's the default Markdown renderer](https://jekyllrb.com/docs/configuration/markdown/), so unless you've changed that, the code in this tutorial will work.

-The following code just creates a `Table of Contents` heading level two that's excluded from the table of contents itself:
+The following markup just creates a `Table of Contents` heading level two that's excluded from the table of contents itself:

 ```markdown
 ## Table of Contents